kuzzleio/kuzzle/doc/2/plugins/plugin-context/constructors/elasticsearch/index.md

 Instantiates an embedded [Elasticsearch client](https://github.com/elastic/elasticsearch-js) with the same configuration as the one provided in the `.kuzzlerc` file.

-This client can be used to send raw Elasticsearch request.
+This client can be used to send raw Elasticsearch requests.

 See [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html) for more information.